broken-byte/based-whale-memecoin/README.md

   At launch, this liquidity pool with be *locked forever* (i.e., "burn the liquidity") so that no one, not even the founding team, can rug the pool reserves.

 - **Contract owner renounciation**
-  Initially, the creators will own the token smart contract as a 3/3 multisig wallet.
+  Initially, the lead engineer will own the token smart contract. this ensures we have a quick, smooth launch process.
 This allows us to:
   - Zero out the buy/sell tax rates after the first 15 minutes.
   - Provision the liquidity pool and burn the liquidity tokens.